Book Reviews

 I really am not a fan of bugs — the live variety

-or the type depicted in books, but “The
+or the type depicted in books, but “The Secret

-Secret Lives of Backyard Bugs” is an
+Lives of Backyard Bugs” is an

-amazing book full of easy text and colored
+amazing book full

-such as aphids, stink bugs, katydids,
+lives of various bugs, such as aphids, stink

-grasshoppers, assorted moths and
+bugs, katydids, grasshoppers, assorted moths

-butterflies.
+and butterflies.
 The layout is easy to follow, the

-glossy pages are top-notch and the photos
+glossy pages are top-notch and the photos are

-not counting butterflies, of course — not
+counting butterflies, of course — not seem

-seem quite so gross.
+quite so gross.

 The pages are filled with lots of great color

 photos arranged in a magazine-like format.
+The

-The whole book seems like it could be the
+whole book seems like

-bug edition of Ranger Rick.
-The back of the
+.
+The back of the book

-book has comparison charts to help identify
+has comparison charts to help identify eggs,

-eggs, larvae, pupae, and adults.
-It would
+larvae, pupae, and adults.
+It would make a great

 Intended to inspire budding entomologists to

-get their hands dirty and scare mom with
+get their hands dirty and scare mom with some

-some creepy crawlies in the process, the
+creepy crawlies in the process, the volume

-volume satisfies on both scores.
-Older
+satisfies on both scores.
+Older readers will

-readers will glom onto the wealth of
+glom onto the

-knowledge about life cycles and information
+wealth of knowledge about life

-on how to grow the best host plants for these
+cycles and information on how to grow the best

-undoubtedly elicit excited choruses of
+book format will undoubtedly elicit excited

-"Gross!" from younger readers.
-The species
+choruses of "Gross!" from younger readers.

-highlighted are commonly found across the
+The species highlighted are commonly found

-United States and readers are challenged to
+across the United States and readers are

-find these bugs for themselves, with tips
+challenged to find these bugs for themselves,

-provided on how to raise moths and,
+with tips provided on how to raise moths and,

 importantly, protect bug habitat.

-Kids love bugs, and this magazine-sized,
+Kids love bugs, and this magazine-sized, slick-

-slick-paper book is crawling with them.
+paper book is crawling with them.
+Worms,

-Worms, spiders, butterflies, moths,
+spiders, butterflies, moths, caterpillars, bees,

-are bug eggs, bugs in larval stages, pupae
+beetles and more.
+There are bug eggs, bugs in

-stages.
-Some make cocoons, some fly, many
+cocoons, some fly, many crawl.
+Some eat plants,

-only with answers but with some good
+not only with answers but with some good

 questions too.
 The best books do that.